KDE/arianna/README.md

 # Arianna

-Arianna is a ebook reader.
+Arianna is an ebook reader.

 ![Screenshot of the library mode](screenshots/library.png)
 ![Screenshot of the epub reader](screenshots/reader.png)